When and Why to Take Antibiotics

 - See your provider if a condition persists with or without antibiotics.

-- Stay healthy by washing your hands, covering your mouth when you cough, staying home when you’re sick and getting vaccines.
+- Stay healthy by washing your hands, covering your mouth when you cough, staying home when you’re sick, and getting appropriate vaccines.

 - CDC: Do I really need ABX (PDF)